AnisimovTema/kill_league_of_legends/README.md

 # kill_league_of_legends
-Ready for usage: taskkill of every process of League of Legends.exe if it blocking main processes on your screen
+Ready to use: @taskkill for each running process "League of Legends.ехе" in case it blocks your screen and you want to close the game window